syncfusion-content/windowsforms-docs/WindowsForms/Edit/File-Sharing-and-Stream-Handling.md

 </table>

-> Note: The character encoding for the text can also be specified while loading the file.
+N> The character encoding for the text can also be specified while loading the file.